Pharmacy Benefit Managers

 Every licensed PBM must read the Instructions.

-Every Licensed PBM must complete and submit the Spreadsheet and Attestation.
+Every licensed PBM must complete and submit the Spreadsheet and Attestation.

 The Spreadsheet includes various requests for supplemental documentation.
 All requested supplemental documents should be included in a single "zipped" file as part of the Annual Report submission.